Learning Partners

 MDF Training and Consulting (MDF) & Australian Council for Education Research (ACER).

-Regional learning partners are identified and pre-qualified by the four respective EOL Regional Management Units via a pre-qualification process in an open call for expression of interest (EOI).
+Education Out Loud engages Regional Learning Partners with specific context-relevant knowledge and experience and language competences of grantees in each of the regions of Education Out Loud.
+Regional learning partners are identified and pre-qualified by the four respective Regional Management Units via a pre-qualification process in an open call for expression of interest (EOI).

 - Targeted capacity building